Harishanan/Machine-Learning-HPC-/README.md

 ## Technincal Indicators
-The technical indicators RSI, EMA, SMA and MACD are generally used for financial analysis to understand market dynamics and generate trading signals.
+The technical indicators RSI, EMA and SMA are generally used for financial analysis to understand market dynamics and generate trading signals.
 Those indicators will help ML model to identify complex patterns

 ### Simple Moving Average (SMA)
  The average price of a security or asset over a given length of time, it is determined by summing up the prices for a given number of periods and dividing those values by the same number of periods.
 Can assist in identifying both 11 short-term and long-term trends in the data